pi11235/dm_dev_guide/work/flow.rst

 .. well- hyphenation? no http://english.stackexchange.com/a/65632

 Code reviews should also address whether the code fulfills design and performance requirements.

-Ideally, the code review *should not be a design review.*
+However, the code review *should not be a design review.*

 Before serious coding effort is committed to a ticket, the developer should either undertake an informal design review while creating the JIRA story, or more formally use the :abbr:`RFC (Request for Comment)` and :abbr:`RFD (Request for Discussion)` processes (see :doc:`/processes/decision_process`) for key design decisions.

 ..
 TODO: link to RFC/RFC process doc